Sematre/typst-letter-pro/src/lib.typ

 /// - header (content, none): The header that will be displayed at the top of the first page.
 /// - footer (content, none): The footer that will be displayed at the bottom of the first page.
 It automatically grows upwords depending on its body.
 Make sure to leave enough space in the page margins.
 ///
-/// - folding_marks (boolean): The folding marks that will be displayed at the left margin.
+/// - folding-marks (boolean): The folding marks that will be displayed at the left margin.
-/// - hole_mark (boolean): The hole mark that will be displayed at the left margin.
+/// - hole-mark (boolean): The hole mark that will be displayed at the left margin.
 ///
-/// - address_box (content, none): The letter's address box, which is displayed below the header on the left.
+/// - address-box (content, none): The letter's address box, which is displayed below the header on the left.
 ///
-/// - information_box (content, none): The information box that will be displayed below below the header on the right.
+/// - information-box (content, none): The information box that will be displayed below below the header on the right.
-/// - reference_signs (array, none): The reference signs that will be displayed below below the the address box.
+/// - reference-signs (array, none): The reference signs that will be displayed below below the the address box.
 The array has to be a collection of tuples with 2 content elements.
 ///
 ///   Example:
 ///   ```typ